Strange quark as a probe for new physics in the Higgs sector: Proposal for an alternative detector layout

 Fig.~\ref{fig:number_of_photoelectrons} shows the calculated number of photoelectrons per ring as a function of radiator length $L$ and as a function of momentum.
 One can see that the kaon threshold is at \unit[$\sim$10]{GeV} for C$_4$F$_{10}$ gas and that the expected number of photoelectrons per ring is about 16 for $L = \unit[25]{cm}$ and $\beta \sim 1$.
 For comparison, the SLD CRID's gaseous RICH had $\sim$10 photoelectrons per ring for 80\%~C$_5$F$_{12}$/20\%~N$_2$ mix and $L = \unit[45]{cm}$~\cite{Vavra:1999}.

-\paragraph{PID performance as a function of Cherenkov angle resolution}
+\subsubsection{PID performance as a function of Cherenkov angle resolution}

-To obtain a PID performance estimate as a function of momentum and Cherenkov angle resolution $\sigma_{\theta_c}$, one usually calculates a quantity:
+The RICH detector performance can be divided into a threshold region, where one can identify particles based on threshold, ring size, and number of photoelectrons per ring (see Figs.~\ref{fig:number_of_photoelectrons_p} and \ref{fig:cherenkov_angle_p}), and a high momentum region, where one can use the following formula to the determine particle separation $S$ (in number of sigmas):

-where $\theta_\pi$ is the Cherenkov angle for pions, $\theta_K$ is the Cherenkov angle for kaons, and $N_\textrm{pe}$ is number of photoelectrons per ring.
-Fig.~\ref{fig:expected_sigmas} shows the PID performance of the proposed detector for a C$_4$F$_{10}$ gas as a function of Cherenkov angle resolution.
-The conclusion is clear: going over \unit[$\sim$5]{mrad} will severely impact the performance.
+where $\theta_\pi$ is the Cherenkov angle for pions, $\theta_K$ is the Cherenkov angle for kaons, $\sigma_{\theta_c}$ is the single-photon Cherenkov angle resolution, and $N_\textrm{pe}$ is number of photoelectrons per ring.\footnote{We took $N_\textrm{pe} = (N_\textrm{pions}+N_\textrm{kaons})/2$.} Fig.~\ref{fig:expected_sigmas} shows the PID performance of the proposed detector for a C$_4$F$_{10}$ gas as a function of Cherenkov angle resolution, where we haved added in quadrature the tracking error of \unit[0.5]{mrad}.
+The conclusion is clear: going over \unit[4]{mrad} will severely impact the performance, as the requirement of $S > 3\sigma$ reduces the momentum window where PID works.